 Step 4: Paint with a protective seal

-It’s time to repaint your weights or use a special sprayer to protect it from rust and they will look like new again.
+It’s time to repaint your weights or use a special sprayer to protect them from rust, and they will look new again.

 Sealers avoid the danger of liquid seepage and contact of exposed parts with oxygen, which delays oxidation.

 Keep in mind that although some anticorrosive paints incorporate finishing enamel, their main function is not to give decorative finishes but to completely protect the surfaces.

 You can also find seal products in powder format.

 The seal or anticorrosive paint has the following benefits:

 - It has good coverage and leveling power.